jtsai972/LIRI-Bot/README.md

 Run this in the terminal using `node run.js` and LIRI will bring up an inquirer prompt.

 If you want to use the legacy commands you can simply run `node run.js <legacy command> <search term>`

+You can find some example images in the [images folder](https://github.com/jtsai972/LIRI-Bot/tree/master/assets/images) `assets>images`

 ### Legacy Commands